darkobits/nr/README.md

 | [`ScriptThunk`](src/etc/types/ScriptThunk.ts) | Value that may be provided to `script` to run the script. |

 This function accepts a name, an instruction set, and an options object, [`ScriptOptions`](src/etc/types/ScriptOptions.ts).
 It will register the script using the provided `name` and return a value.

 To reference a script in another script, use either the return value from `script` directly or a string in the format `script:name`.

-If a script contains a single instruction, it does not need to be wrapped in an array.

 The second argument must be an array of [`Instruction`](src/etc/types/Instruction.ts) which may be: